 An annual award to an outstanding art education major in the Myers School of Art.
 Eligible students are nominated for this award by the art education faculty.
 When making the award, faculty

 In addition to the scholarships available through the Myers School of Art, the Buchtel College of Arts and Sciences awards multiple endowed scholarships earmarked for

 Dashiell Tools and Materials Award

 The Malcolm J. Dashiell Scholarship Fund was created in 1997 through an estate gift from Janet Dashiell Gardner in memory of her husband who taught sculpture at The University of Akron for 17 years and helped establish the Bachelor of Fine Arts degree program.
-The Dashiell Tools and Materials Award provides students in the Myers School of Art partial support (up to $1000 in Fall 2018) for art supplies, tools, software, and or other special materials needed to realize ambitious projects, including work towards their Senior Exhibition, Senior Thesis, or Honors Projects.
-This grant is available in both fall and spring terms; for the Spring 2019 application guidelines (due Sunday, February 10, 2019 by 12 midnight), click HERE.
+The Dashiell Tools and Materials Award provides students in the Myers School of Art partial support (up to $1000 in Fall 2019) for art supplies, tools, software, and or other special materials needed to realize ambitious projects, including work towards their Senior Exhibition, Senior Thesis, or Honors Projects.
+This grant is available in both fall and spring terms; for the Fall 2019 application guidelines (due Friday, November 1, 2019 by 12 noon), click HERE.
 The required cover sheet is available as a PDF form: COVER SHEET.

 Venice Biennale Scholarship

 The Folk Charitable Foundation Venice Biennale International Travel and Study of Art Scholarship

 The John and Barbara Gillette Study of the Arts Abroad Scholarship